How to Convert Website to Mobile App?

 However, we aren’t going to pretend that you’ll get an amazing, top-notch product when you make a website into an app.
 When you’re on your budget, certain sacrifices have to be made.
 In the case of cross-platform development, this is quality.
 A cross-platform app won’t be extremely fast, responsive, or, well, native.

 All the same, this is a good solution when you don’t want to spend much money on something you aren’t sure of.
-If you see that people do use your app, however – and if they find it really useful – then we suggest you consider native development in the future.
+If you see that people do use your app, however – and if they find it really useful – then we would advise you to convert website to native app in the future.

 A native app will let you gain more customer loyalty as you’ll be able to optimize conversions by making the UX much better.